 In our house we don’t usually have trouble going through all of the strawberries that we grow or get from the grocery store but when we have some extras I love to make this fresh strawberry sauce.

 Not only is it a great topping for so many things, when I freeze it we can also enjoy that fresh berry flavor in the winter months.

 Fresh Fruit Sauce

-We all like to spoon it over a bowl of vanilla ice cream, but I also like to use it in recipes that call for a strawberry glaze or a strawberry puree.
+We all like to spoon it over a bowl of vanilla ice cream or vanilla custard, but I also like to use it in recipes that call for a strawberry glaze or a strawberry puree.
 It’s truly the best for making strawberry cheesecake!